RaminKp/TinDogRemake/README.md

-Remake of the old version tindoc.co
+Remake of the old version tindog.co